t41372/deepseek-ocr.rs/bindings/python/docs/python-binding.md

 - Quantized snapshots still require a baseline `config.json` and `tokenizer.json` plus the `.dsq` file; set `weights_path` to the snapshot and leave `snapshot_path` unset.
+- GPU builds: enable the matching Candle features when building wheels/editable installs so `device="cuda"/"metal"` actually works:
+  - macOS Metal/Accelerate: `--features deepseek-ocr-infer-deepseek/metal,deepseek-ocr-infer-paddleocr/metal`
+  - CUDA 12.x: `--features deepseek-ocr-infer-deepseek/cuda,deepseek-ocr-infer-paddleocr/cuda`
+  CPU-only wheels accept the device strings but will fail at runtime; document the need to rebuild with GPU features for those users.

 ## Model quick picks